bio-tools/biotoolsSchemaDocs/information_requirement.rst

 bio.tools information standard
 ------------------------------
-biotoolsSchema provides the foundation for an *information standard* for the desription of tools that is being adopted by https://bio.tools.
+biotoolsSchema provides the foundation for an *information standard* for the description of tools that is being adopted by https://bio.tools.
 The standard defines the attributes that must be defined for an entry to be labelled as a "minimal", "silver" and "gold" standard quality.

 .. image:: information_standard.png